Thursday, March 17, 2011

 Wednesday, March 18, 2009

-Due to widespread warnings of gang shootings by Twitter and text message, PBA females avoided local Walmarts last night.
-Apparently originating with the West Palm Beach Police Department, the rumor told of gang members that would shoot three women at Walmart last night as part of an initiation.
+Due to widespread of by Twitter and text message, PBA females avoided local Walmarts last night.
+Apparently originating with the West Palm Beach Police Department, the told of gang members that would shoot three women at Walmart last night as part of an initiation.
 Fortunately, all Palm Beach Atlantic women avoided the retail giant's Palm Beach County stores.

 Monday, March 16, 2009